 Other types of neuropathy can affect your:

-To lower your risk of neuropathy, keep your blood glucose levels under control.
+To lower your risk of neuropathy, try to keep your blood glucose levels well managed.

 If you develop symptoms of neuropathy, make an appointment with your doctor.
 They might order tests to check your nerve function.
 They should also conduct regular foot exams to check for signs of neuropathy.

-High blood glucose levels increase the strain on your kidneys.
+High blood glucose levels that are not managed can increase the strain on your kidneys.
 Over time, this can lead to kidney disease.
 Early stage kidney disease usually causes no symptoms.
 However, late stage kidney disease can cause:

 - loss of sleep